College of Pharmacy & Health Sciences

 All pharmacy and physician assistant graduates to be able to collaborate across professions to provide safe, cost-effective and efficient patient-centered care.

-Develop highly competent pharmacists and physician assistants who embrace the importance of interprofessional collaboration in ensuring and improving population health and individual health outcomes.
+Our mission is to develop highly competent pharmacists and physician assistants who embrace the importance of interprofessional collaboration in ensuring and improving population health and individual health outcomes.

-Develop IPE experiences throughout the Doctor of Pharmacy and Master of Science Physician Assistant Curriculum to promote achievement of the Interprofessional Education Collaborative (IPEC) core competencies of:
+Our objective is to develop IPE experiences throughout the Doctor of Pharmacy and Master of Science Physician Assistant Curriculum to promote achievement of the Interprofessional Education Collaborative (IPEC) core competencies of:

 - Values/Ethics for Interprofessional Practice